-Internships database, technology transfer programs and entrepreneurial paths
+- How to use Internships databases, technology transfer programs and various entrepreneurial paths

 Information interviewing is the widespread and accepted practice of finding contacts in a career area of interest and conducting focused conversations to gain insights into that field, industry, company or career path.
 Detailed answers from insiders can help you clarify how your prospective career goal fits your needs and interests, the pathways to your career destination and what is required to qualify for the positions you would like.
 It also presents opportunities to make and develop valuable professional contacts which can be instrumental in breaking into a new field.

 Web sites and programs to find prospective information interview contacts:

 Job Shadowing Program matches students with professionals in their field of interest for career exploration through information interviewing in the context of job shadowing over the course of a day or more.

 Join the University of Toronto Alumni Association to find and make information interview contacts

 Join various University of Toronto Alumni LinkedIn groups to find and make information interview contacts

 Ten Thousand Coffees links established professionals to those beginning their careers.
 Sign in using your UTORid to access the University of Toronto 10,000 Coffees Hub.